-Targeted gene silencing drugs are more than 500 times more effective with new delivery methodDecember 21st, 2012 in Medical research /
+Targeted gene silencing drugs are more than 500 times more effective with new delivery methodDecember 21, 2012 in Medicine & Health / Medical research

 Small interfering RNAs (siRNAs) are a potent new drug class that can silence a disease-causing gene, but delivering them to a target cell can be challenging.
 An innovative delivery approach that dramatically increases the efficacy of an siRNA drug targeted to the liver and has made it possible to test the drug in non-human primates is described in an article in Nucleic Acid Therapeutics.